 A detailed travel guide to Nusa Penida Island featuring 12 epic things to do on Nusa Penida!
 Explore the best Nusa Penida Island with this epic guide!

 Looking for an adventure beyond the Bintangs and over-trodden market stalls in Bali– Nusa Penida island is where it’s at!
 This is by far, the best island off Bali for adventure travel.
-Nusa Penida is more rugged, wild and in my opinion, generally just more beautiful than neighboring Nusa Lembongan and Nusa Ceningan.
+Nusa Penida is more rugged, wild, and in my opinion, generally just more beautiful than neighboring Nusa Lembongan and Nusa Ceningan.

-Tip: I’ve also written independent articles to several of these Nusa Penida attractions and highlights, which includes more photos and info about each.
+Tip: I’ve also written independent articles to several of these Nusa Penida attractions and highlights, which include more photos and info about each.
 Furthermore, if you scroll down to the bottom of this post, you’ll find a detailed Nusa Penida travel guide with tips on everything from getting around to where to stay.

 How to Get to Nusa Penida